Kongsberg Town Hall

-The site is located on a plateau overlooking Laagendalen, within the 1624 town plan created by Christian IV.
-The plateau is surrounded on three sides by sloping landscape which highlights the district’s roof scape.
-Kongsberg church quietly towers above the area as a landmark of the town’s silhouette.
+The site is beautifully located on a plateau overlooking Laagendalen, within the 1624 town plan created by Christian IV.
+The plateau is surrounded on three sides by a sloping landscape which highlights the district’s roofscape.
+Kongsberg church towers quietly over the area as a landmark in the town’s silhouette.

-Scale and materiality were central factors in the development of the design with colours and details chosen in close collaboration with The National Heritage Authorities (Riksantikvaren) to harmonize with the listed church.
-The Town Hall also borrows important characteristics from the old timber houses.
+Scale and materiality were central factors in the development of the design with colours and details chosen in close collaboration with heritage authorities to harmonize with the listed church.
+The town hall also borrows important characteristics of the old timber houses.